-Love them (if only for their looks), or hate them, conversation hearts are a classic symbol of Valentine’s Day, as much as oysters, lobsters, or heart-shaped boxes of chocolate—which candy hearts actually outsold the last two years running.
-You may have heard there’s a shortage of them this year since their parent company, Necco, closed down in 2018, but luckily, it’s incredibly easy—and fun—to make DIY conversation hearts at home.
+Love them (if only for their looks), or hate them with a passion, conversation hearts are a classic symbol of Valentine’s Day, as much as oysters, lobsters, or heart-shaped boxes of chocolate—which candy hearts actually outsold the last two years running.
+There was a shortage of Sweethearts in 2019 (after parent company Necco closed down the year before), and in 2020, many of the candy hearts will be turning up blank.
+Luckily, it’s surprisingly easy—and fun—to make DIY candy conversation hearts at home.

 If you don't want to DIY, you still have options.

 How Do You Make Your Own Candy Hearts?

 Just follow our Easy DIY Conversation Heart Candy recipe.
 It does take time, a bit of special equipment, a lot of powered sugar, and some amount of patience, but no special skills (and no candy thermometer—which is honestly the only reason I was willing to try it).